Bolympus1/DADS7202/README.md

 This project aim to study the performance of machine learning algorithm between traditional ML and Multi Layer Perceptron (MLP) with data set "diabetes _ binary _ health _ indicators".
 The task is Binary classification which is evaluate model performane by F1-score.

 # Assumption:
-As the dataset quite big 253,680 survey and has 21 feature variables with not balanced betwwen diabetes and non-diabetes, our assumption is MLP should show the high performance than traditional ML.
+As the dataset quite big 253,680 survey and has 21 feature variables with not balanced between diabetes and non-diabetes, our assumption is MLP should show the high performance than traditional ML.

 # Exploratory data analysis :